Rex M. Rogers

 Rogers's website features a blog on current issues and events.
-He writes regularly for West Michigan Christian News.

 A frequent guest on radio and television programs, Rogers comments upon religion, politics, leadership, gambling, education, and other cultural issues.
 For sixteen years, Rogers was the author and voice of the radio program and newspaper column "Making a Difference".
 His programs and columns apply a Christian worldview to contemporary issues and concerns.

 December 13, 2011, Rogers initiated a video column called "Making a Difference with Rex Rogers," produced by Missions In Media.
 The video column is via the YouTube and published at West Michigan Christian News, distributed via the newspaper's e-edition, and posted at Relevant Christian.
 In 2019, Rogers was appointed to the governing board of Surprised by Hope and to the Manna Media Strategic Advisors board.
 Rogers is the writer and voice for Manna Media "Straight Talk" videos, beginning 2019.

-Sarah, Rogers's spouse since 1974, is a board member and volunteer for Women At Risk, International, traveling extensively and speaking against human and sexual trafficking.
+Sarah, Rogers's spouse since 1974, served as a board member and volunteer for Women At Risk, International, traveling extensively and speaking against human and sexual trafficking.
 She and Rogers have four adult children, their spouses, nine grandsons, and, finally, one granddaughter.